codingWithJimmy/TA-bigfix/README.md

 Prior to configuring the add-on, below is a list of requirements to request from the BigFix administrator

 1. A console account with the following capabilities:
--Show Other Operators' Actions
+- Show Other Operators' Actions
--Can Submit Queries
+- Can Submit Queries
--Can use REST API
+- Can use REST API
 2. The account will need to be subscribed to all sites where information is to be evaluated from.
 3. The account will need to have the proper computer assignments.